czerov/ponghub/README.md

           body: '{"session_id": "{{rand_str(16)}}", "timestamp": "{{%s}}"}'
 ```

+### Custom Notifications

+PongHub uses GitHub Actions for exception alert notifications by default.

+If you need custom notifications, you can create a `notify.sh` script in the root directory.
+The script can read the contents of the `data/notify.txt` file and send notifications via email, SMS, or other methods.
+If the script uses environment variables, ensure that these variables are correctly set in the "Settings" -> "Secrets and variables" -> "Actions" section of your GitHub repository.

 ## Development

 This project uses Makefile for local development and testing.
 You can run the project locally with the following command: